by Melissa LaScaleia

 Before the American Revolution, during the era of rampant exploration and colonial growth, it was common for the English King to issue land grants to notables whom he thought deserved the post.
 Large tracts of land in what is today Myrtle Beach were given away in such a fashion; the recipients of the posts set up large plantations run by slaves, and cultivated rice and indigo.

 In the 1600s, King Charles II of England orchestrated the building of a road from Boston to Charleston.
 It was not completed until 1735.
-The original Kings Highway stretched over 1300 miles, although locally it was called the Georgetown Highway.
-Today this historic highway still exists, but traverses a lot of private land.
+The original Kings Highway, as it was called, stretched over 1300 miles, although locally it was called the Georgetown Highway.
+Today this historic highway still exists, and traverses much private land.

 In 1791, George Washington took a tour of the South and traveled the road to the Windy Hill area in North Myrtle Beach.
-He paused at the inn of one of the area’s earliest innkeepers, William Gause, and continued further south to the Brookgreen Plantation, then owned by Dr. Henry Collins Flagg and his wife, Rachael Moore Allston.
+He stopped at the inn of one of the area’s earliest innkeepers, William Gause, and continued further south to the Brookgreen Plantation, then owned by Dr. Henry Collins Flagg and his wife, Rachael Moore Allston.
 George Washington’s presence in this area was marked with historical significance and is a source of pride to this day.